tekknolagi/isdt/lecture-notes/1-cli.md

 example, in `gcc -o filename`, `filename` indicates to `-o` where the output file should go.

-Because command-line users usually value brevity, flags are often written as just a single (sometimes cryptic) letter or number.
+Because command line users usually value brevity, flags are often written as just a single (sometimes cryptic) letter or number.
 Flags like these are by convention prefixed with a single dash (`-`) and can often be coalesced together behind that dash if you want to specify multiple.
 For example, a pair